 North East Water’s sampling program has shown no levels of concern.
 Sampling results for PFAS have been well below the Australian Drinking Water Guidelines (ADWG).

 The drinking water supplied by North East Water meets the requirements of the Safe Drinking Water Act 2003 and is safe to drink.

 North East Water has an extensive ‘catchment to tap’ water quality monitoring program in place.
 As part of this program source water and treated water are routinely sampled at select locations and analysed for PFAS compounds.
 To date, there have been no levels of concern, or any PFAS present are below the level of detection.

-Routine testing shows PFAS is not a risk to local drinking water supplies; however if levels were detected over the Australian Drinking Water Guidelines, treatment options are available to remove the compounds.
+Routine testing shows PFAS is not a risk to local drinking water supplies.
+However, if levels were detected over the Australian Drinking Water Guidelines, treatment options are available to reduce the compounds.